-Explain that we all have times when we have low mental wellbeing - when we feel sad or stressed, or find it difficult to cope.
+We all have times when we have low mental wellbeing - when we feel sad or stressed, or find it difficult to cope.

 Your mental wellbeing can be affected by work-related factors like:

 - repeated exposure to traumatic events

 - workload pressures

 - long working hours

 - lone working

 - dealing with people who may be physically or verbally abusive.